-The 27 inches display with the resolution of 2560 x 1440 is the best in the field of color production.
+The 27 inches display with a resolution of 2560 x 1440 is the best in the field of color production.
 Games look gorgeous and saturated on the display.
-At the same time, the monitor features IPS panel to ensure excellent viewing angle on both the vertical and horizontal axis.
+At the same time, the monitor features an IPS panel to ensure excellent viewing angle on both the vertical and horizontal axis.
 For smooth and fluid motion performance, the Swift PG279Q comes with 144Hz of refresh rate overclockable up to 165Hz and a low response time of 4ms.
-Above that, the G-SynC technology gets rid of screen tearing to give an overall tear free experience.
+Above that, the G-Sync technology gets rid of screen tearing to give an overall tear-free experience.

 2. Razer Raptor 27″

 Stunning display, minimalist chassis and tons of gaming feature, if you want all these in a single screen then Razer Raptor is the best.
 Thin bezels around the screen give the monitor modern aesthetics.
 And the color hue is the only design segment that suggests that it’s purely designed for gaming.
 The L-shaped base not only looks beautiful but also does not take much desk space.
 More, it provides generous height adjustments and up to 90 degrees tilting option but you won’t be able to swivel or rotate the monitor though.
 However, the ports selection is admirable with a USB Type-C, an HDMI 2.0, two USB 3.2 Type-A and a DisplayPort 1.4.